asama-w/MechaCar_Statistical_Analysis/README.md

 	+ When looking at the statistics of the overall manufacturing lots, the PSI variance for the total manufacturing lots is 62.29 psi, less than 100 psi limit, indicating that the total manufacturing lots meets the design specification.

 	+ When breaking down to each of the manufacturing lot, lot 1 and lot 2 still meets the design specification as their variances are 0.98 and 7.47, respectively, which are lower than 100 psi.
-However, the variance of the manufacturing lot 3 is as high as 170.29 psi, considerably higher than 100 psi, meaning that lot 3 are out of spec.
+However, the variance of the manufacturing lot 3 is as high as 170.29 psi, considerably higher than 100 psi, meaning that the smaples in lot 3 are out of spec.

 ## Deliverable 3: T-Tests on Suspension Coils